-5 Practical Suggestions on choosing a PowerPoint to Flash Converter
+5 Practical suggestions on how to choose a PowerPoint to Flash converter

 So far, people know why they would ever need to convert a PowerPoint presentation into a Flash file.
 MasternewMedia gives 12 main advantages of converting a PowerPoint presentation to Flash.